VincentKempers/fe3-extra-time/readme.md

 # Extra Time assignment

+This is an extra assignment where I table all my extra hours i clocked in for this course.
 You can find the links underneath.
 Are the links I used through this course and I tried to `||` did implement.

 ### Links